Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 What type of pet carrier should I buy?

 It will depend on whether you plan to fly your pets in the cabin or cargo.
-For in the cabin, the best kind is a lightweight soft-sided pet carrier as most airlines require that you place your pet under the seat in front of you.
-So only with a softsided bag will this be possible.
+For in the cabin, you’ll need a lightweight soft-sided pet carrier as most airlines require that you place your pet under the seat in front of you and this is only possible with a soft-sided carrier.

-If you want a really well designed and stylish carrier, this one from Wild One is a lightweight and breathable pet carrier with fold out bed is perfect but on the priceier side.
-They do however offer free global shipping.
+If you want a really well designed and stylish carrier, this one from Wild One is a lightweight and breathable pet carrier with fold out bed is really convenient but on the pricier side.

 If you’re wanting to spend less, this option from Amazon is great quality with padding and well designed, plus it comes in 5 different colours.
 I can’t be the only one who likes everything to match?